Keep in mind that investing involves risk. The value of your investment will fluctuate over time, and you may gain or lose money.

 for program details or speak with a Fidelity advisor.

-8. Investor's Business Daily®(IBD), October 2020: Fidelity is the #1 Most Trusted Wealth Management Company.
-Survey asked 4,297 IBD website visitors and customers to score companies on 6 different criteria, weighted in descending order: quality of products and services, commitment to protecting privacy and security, ethical practices and values, fair pricing and fees, customer service, and customer treatment with the overall score based on the composite scores for each criteria.
-To be included in the ranking for the wealth management category required at least 75 respondents.
-Fifty-one financial service companies passed the minimum inclusion criterion.
+8. Investor's Business Daily®(IBD), August 2022: Fidelity is the #1 Most Trusted Wealth Management Company.
+The study was conducted in two phases, with data collected via online surveys in June and July 2022.
+In phase 1 691 respondents ranked 12 trust attributes to identify the trust characteristics that are most important to consumers.
+Using the attributes in phase 1, 6,250 survey respondents in phase 2 were asked to score companies on 7 different criteria, weighted in descending order: quality of products and services, ethical business practices and values, commitment to protecting the privacy and security of personal data, customer service and treatment of customers, fair pricing and fees, sensitivity to customer needs in the current economic and financial climate, and innovation of processes and offerings with the overall score based on the composite scores for each criteria.
+To be included in the ranking for the wealth management category required at least 100 respondents.
 IBD's ranking of Fidelity as the #1 Most Trusted Wealth Management Company should not be construed as representing any client’s experience with, or endorsement of, Fidelity or its wealth management services.
 Third-party rankings or past performance are not indicative of future performance.
 The third-party trademarks appearing herein are the property of their respective owners.

 9. Eligible assets generally include those invested through Fidelity® Wealth Services, Fidelity® Strategic Disciplines, or a combination of both registered as an individual account, a joint account, or certain types of revocable trusts.
 Assets in other registration types, such as irrevocable trusts, partnerships, or LLCs, will not be included when determining program eligibility.
 Fidelity Rewards is not offered as a component of any advisory service or program through Fidelity, including, without limitation, Fidelity® Wealth Services and Fidelity® Strategic Disciplines.
 While there are no program enrollment fees, eligible managed accounts are charged an advisory fee.